 I’ve been told, in fact, that if it doesn’t need to eat or poop – we’ll consider taking it as a trade.
 If you’ve got something interesting, ask your dealer if they want it.

-- Financing: If you’re like the majority – 70-75% – of RV buyers you’re probably planning to finance your RV purchase.
 Shop around at different banks and lenders and through the dealer to find out what interest rates you can expect.
+Get tips here on how to get the best RV loan deal.

-Your dealer may have built a relationship with banks that could get you a lower rate.
+Keep in mind, your dealer may have built a relationship with banks that could get you a lower rate.
 The dealership will also make some money back in financing that may make up the difference and allow them to lower your sales price.
-Lower sales price can also, just like with trading in, lower your sales tax.
+The lower list price will then lower your sales tax.

 Manufacturers want to move more RVs later in the year so they can keep their shops building through the slow months.
 They’ll give dealers discounts to encourage them to sell more, which gives the dealer the chance to pass savings along to you.

-- Be Willing to Travel: RV dealers close to you may not want you to know this, but if you live closer to the coasts, consider shopping around at dealers closer to your RV’s manufacturer.
+• Be Willing to Travel: Other RV dealers may not want you to know this, but if you live closer to the coasts, consider shopping around at dealers closer to where your RV is actually built.

 Transporting an RV is not free, and a dealer has to pay freight costs for the RV.
 Your dealer will have to cover these costs in your list price.

 Sometimes you may be surprised to see two RVs that are identical – options and all – listed for different prices on bishs.com.
 This happens when the freight costs are different.
-The more expensive RV likely was shipped further from the manufacturer.
+The more expensive RV likely had to be shipped further.

 If you’re willing to travel closer to the manufacturer (usually the Midwest, but not always) you can get a lower price and drive the RV home yourself.
 You’ll get a discount and a built-in maiden voyage at the same time!